 This report forms part of the process of agreeing a budget for 2024/25 and setting next year's Council Tax.
 The report sets out a draft Medium Term Finance Strategy for 2024/25 - 2028/29 and budget proposals.
-These proposals will then be considered by the Cabinet at its meeting on 20 September 2023.

 The Cabinet will subsequently consider any remaining budget issues at its meeting on 7 February 2024, with a view to determining a final set of proposals for submission to Council on 21 February 2024.